yezero/sandstorm/docs/developing/path.md

 ## Navigating to paths within a grain

-Sandstorm respects paths within grains.
-If a user visits a grain URL with a path appended, or a fragment (e.g. `#foo`, also known as `location.hash`) appended, Sandstorm passes this through to the grain.
+Thurly respects paths within grains.
+If a user visits a grain URL with a path appended, or a fragment (e.g. `#foo`, also known as `location.hash`) appended, Thurly passes this through to the grain.
 To be specific:

 * Example URL: https://sandstorm.example.com/grain/TPeYUde5rioE5keWM/awesomeinfo#section3